phluid61/internet-drafts/file-scheme/draft.md

             distinguish it from the authority.

-    *   On an OpenVMS Files-11 system, append a slash "/" to the URI, and encode the disk name as the first segment as per step 5, below, except that the dollars sign character "$" is not treated as a reserved character.
+    *   On an OpenVMS Files-11 system, append a slash "/" to the URI, and encode the device name as the first segment as per step 5, below, except that the dollars sign character "$" is not treated as a reserved character.